adityam/filter/README.md

 - `before` and `after`: to set the spacing of the environment or enclose the output in a frame, etc.
 - `style` and `color`: to set the color and style of the output.
-- `indentnext`: Should the next line be indented?
+- `indentnext`: specify if the next line is indented
 - `setups`: specify a list of setups (defined using `\startsetups`).
 These setups may be used to define commands that are needed inside the environment.